fahad-mirza/stata_icons_visualization_waffle/README.md

 # Stata Visualization using Icons | Waffle Plot
 Generating a waffle plot like visualization by using Icons within Stata.
+The Do-file for this visualization is attached.

 **Note: In order to make this visualization work, you need to install the attached fonts:**
 1. travelcons.ttf